DependencyTrack/hyades/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read and understand the [contributing guidelines](../CONTRIBUTING.md#pull-requests)
 - [ ] This PR fixes a defect, and I have provided tests to verify that the fix is effective
 - [ ] This PR implements an enhancement, and I have provided tests to verify that it works as intended
-- [ ] This PR introduces changes to the database model, and I have updated corresponding [migration logs](https://github.com/DependencyTrack/hyades-apiserver/tree/main/src/main/resources/migration)
+- [ ] This PR introduces changes to the database model, and I have updated the [migration changelog](https://github.com/DependencyTrack/hyades-apiserver/tree/main/src/main/resources/migration) accordingly
 - [ ] This PR introduces new or alters existing behavior, and I have updated the [documentation](https://github.com/DependencyTrack/hyades/tree/main/docs) accordingly